MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/ports.md

 ---
 # Ports used in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
 System Center Configuration Manager is a distributed client/server system.
 The distributed nature of Configuration Manager means that connections can be established between site servers, site systems, and clients.
-Some connections use ports that are not configurable, and some support custom ports you specify.
-You must verify that the required ports are available if you use any port filtering technology such as firewalls, routers, proxy servers, and IPsec.
+Some connections use ports that are not configurable, and some support custom ports that you specify.
+You must verify that the required ports are available if you use any port filtering technology such as firewalls, routers, proxy servers, or IPsec.

 > [!NOTE]
->  If you support Internet-based clients by using SSL bridging, in addition to port requirements, you might have to also allow some HTTP verbs and headers to traverse your firewall. .
+>  If you support Internet-based clients by using SSL bridging, in addition to port requirements, you might also have to allow some HTTP verbs and headers to traverse your firewall. .

- The port listings that follow are used by Configuration Manager and do not include information for standard Windows services, such as Group Policy settings for Active Directory Domain Services and Kerberos authentication.
+ The port listings that follow are used by Configuration Manager and do not include information for standard Windows services, such as Group Policy settings for Active Directory Domain Services or Kerberos authentication.
 For information about Windows Server services and ports, see [Service overview and network port requirements for the Windows Server system](http://go.microsoft.com/fwlink/p/?LinkID=123652).

 ##  <a name="BKMK_ConfigurablePorts"></a> Ports you can configure
  Configuration Manager allows you to configure the ports for the following types of communication:

--   Application Catalog Website point to Application Catalog web service point
+-   Application Catalog website point to Application Catalog web service point

 -   Enrollment proxy point to enrollment point